smart-edge-open/ido-specs/doc/flavors.md

 - The default Kubernetes CNI: kube-ovn
 - Telemetry
 - OpenNESS 5G Microservices
-  - OAM (Operation, Administration, Maintenance) and AF (Application Function) on the OpenNESS Controller/K8S Control Plane.
+- OAM(Operation, Administration, Maintenance) and AF(Application Function) on the OpenNESS Controller/K8S Master.
-  - Reference NEF (Network Exposure Function) and CNTF (Core Network Test Function) on the OpenNESS Edge Nodes/K8S Node.
+- Reference NEF(Network Exposure Function) and CNTF(Core Network Test Function) on the OpenNESS Edge Nodes/K8S Node.

-> **NOTE**: For a real deployment with the 5G Core Network Functions, the NEF and CNTF can be uninstalled using helm charts.
+> **NOTE:** For a real deployment with the 5G Core Network Functions the NEF and CNTF can be uninstalled using helm charts.
 Refer to [OpenNESS using CNCA](applications-onboard/using-openness-cnca.md)

+> **NOTE:** Istio service mesh is enabled by default in the `core-cplane` deployment flavor.
+To deploy 5G CNFs without Istio, the flag `ne_istio_enable` in `flavors/core-cplane/all.yml` must be set to `false`.

 ## Core User Plane Flavor